icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Pendulums](https://pendulums.io/) - Pendulums is a free time tracking tool which helps you to manage your time in a better manner with an easy to use interface and useful statistics.
   * [Raindrop.io](https://raindrop.io) - Private and secure bookmarking app for macOS, Windows, Android, iOS and Web.
 Free Unlimited Bookmarks and Collaboration.
   * [riot.im](https://about.riot.im/) — A decentralized communication tool built on Matrix.
 Group chats, direct messaging, encrypted file transfers, voice and video chats, and easy integration with other services.
-  * [scinote.net](https://scinote.net) — Scientific data management and team collaboration.
-One Team with unlimited number of users, backup and 1 GB storage space
   * [seafile.com](https://www.seafile.com/) — Private or cloud storage, file sharing, sync, discussions.
 Private version is full.
 Cloud version has just 1 GB
   * [slack.com](https://slack.com/) — Free for unlimited users with some feature limitations
   * [Spectrum](https://spectrum.chat/) - Create public or private communities for free.